Mihara/lotw-trust/README.md

 To make matters more complicated, the #1 Big Master Key is also not eternal, and has an expiry time measured in decades -- the current one expires in 2025.
 It isn't signed by the key from the previous decade either, so you definitely will not be able to produce an unbroken chain of keys to known keys past 2025, when the current one expires, unless the new key surfaces in trustworthy data earlier than that.

-It would be a lot smoother if I can get LoTW to publish their public keys properly.
+It would be a lot smoother if I can get LoTW to publish their public keys in a central trustworthy place.
 Otherwise, I anticipate that `lotw-trust` will need to be updated on average no less than once a year to keep working, which will be a hassle for service owners.

 ### Certificate revocation